Grocery Technical Assistance and Food Access Development

 Urban and rural markets, store openings and closures, across multiple regions and ownership structures

-Whether you are trying to open a store, keep one open, or plan for a transition, the first conversation is free.
-Tell us where you are and we will tell you honestly what we think the path forward looks like.
+Whether you are trying to open a store, keep one open, plan for a transition, or just trying to figure out what your community's options even are, reach out.
+The first conversation is free and there is no obligation.
+We will tell you honestly what we think, and if we are not the right fit, we will tell you that too.

 Opening, stabilization, and succession support